 Why Having a Hobby Is So Good for Your Mental Health

-How do you answer when someone asks, “What are your hobbies?”
+How do you answer when someone asks, “What are your hobbies?"
 Playing guitar, competing in triathlons, decorating show-stopping cakes?
 As it turns out, engaging in a hobby means more than just having something to chat about at parties or fill your Saturdays with.
-Research shows that keeping up with the activities that interest us actually has measurable benefits for mental health.
+Research shows that keeping up with the activities that interest us, whether it be cookie decorating or chalk illustration, actually has measurable benefits for mental health.

-Wondering how your knitting project or instrument practice could bring you peace of mind?
-We chatted with Dr. Daniel Levitin, neuroscientist, musician, and consultant for Fender’s guitar-learning app Fender Play about various ways investing in a hobby enriches the life of the mind.
+Wondering how your favorite project could bring you peace of mind?
+We chatted with Dr. Daniel Levitin, neuroscientist, musician, and consultant for Fender's guitar-learning app Fender Play about various ways investing in a hobby enriches the life of the mind.

 Hobbies Make Us Get Creative